natim1997/Final_Project_Jobs/README.md

 A quick map of where the core logic lives:

 **Node.js Backend**
-- **`server.js`** — The controller's main entry point: route definitions, the Firebase connection, and outbound communication with the Python server.
+- **`server.js`** — The controller's main entry point: middleware, route registration, and the Firebase connection.
 - **`src/utils/scheduleMatcher.js`** — Implements the hard-constraint scheduling logic, used to immediately rule out candidates whose availability doesn't fit a job before they're sent to the AI for scoring.
-- **`src/controllers/matchController.js`** — Orchestrates the matching flow: fetches candidates and jobs, applies the hard-constraint filters, calls the AI Engine, and saves the ranked matches back to Firestore.
+- **`src/controllers/matchController.js`** — Orchestrates the matching flow for a candidate: fetches candidates and jobs, applies the hard-constraint filters, calls the AI Engine, and saves the ranked matches back to Firestore.
+- **`src/controllers/jobController.js`** — Employer-side job management (create/update/delete), and `getJobCandidates`, which runs the same AI-scoring flow in reverse to list matching candidates for a given job.
+- **`src/utils/matchCalculator.js`** — Shared city-based distance calculation (used by both controllers to build the AI payload) plus the final location gate and match status.
 - **`src/services/aiService.js`** — Handles the outbound request to the Python AI Engine and normalizes its response for the rest of the backend.
 - **`src/controllers/candidateController.js`** — Handles candidate profile creation/updates, including PDF résumé parsing (via `pdf-parse`) before the extracted text is sent onward for AI scoring.
 A dedicated `/api/extract-cv` route in `server.js` also exposes this extraction on its own.
 - **`package.json`** — Project configuration, dependencies, and the start script (`npm start`).

 **Python AI Engine**
 - **`app.py`** — The Flask server's entry point.
-Receives the filtered candidates, runs the scoring pipeline, and returns the results to Node.js.
+Composes candidate bios (`/api/generate-bio`) and runs the scoring pipeline (`/api/match`).
-- **`final_pipeline.py`** — The core ML/NLP pipeline: loads the fine-tuned models (RoBERTa and MLP) and computes the semantic match between a résumé/profile and a job description.
+- **`final_pipeline.py`** — The core pipeline: the Gatekeeper hard-check stage, RoBERTa semantic similarity, the SVM/MLP relevance models, and the soft-skill/motivation scoring that combines into the final 0–100 score.
-- **`svm_feature_extractor.py`** — Feature extraction and scoring logic for the SVM ranking model.
 - **`saved_matching_model/`** — The fine-tuned RoBERTa model used for semantic matching.
 - **`saved_svm_model.pkl`** / **`saved_mlp_model.pkl`** — The trained SVM and MLP classifiers used for final match scoring.
 - **`requirements.txt`** — All Python packages required to run the ML engine.